Testing jumbo frame pings from ESXi over the network

 Test whether the MTU settings are the same throughout the physical network path as well

-1. Note the vmk numbers of all vmks you need to test
+1. Note the vmk numbers of all vmks that need to be tested

 2. Connect to the ESXi host console to access the CLI

-3. For each vmk and destination device run command:
+3. For each vmk and destination device, run a command similar to the following:

 • # vmkping -I vmk<x> <destination_IP> -d -s 8972

-• If testing vMotion we usually would test all other ESXi hosts in same cluster as current host.
+• If testing vMotion, you would usually test all other ESXi hosts in same cluster as the current host.

-• Also in all of these commands, for testing a particular stack such as vMotion you can add a string to only test that stack.
+• In all of these commands, for testing a particular stack such as vMotion, you can add a string to only test that stack.
 Example:

 • # vmkping -I vmk<x> -S vmotion <destination_IP> -d -s 8972